 (6) National rules also differ as to whether legitimate trade secret holders may seek the destruction of goods manufactured by third parties who use trade secrets unlawfully or the return or destruction of any documents, files or materials containing or implementing the unlawfully acquired or used trade secret.
-Also, applicable national rules on the calculation of damages do not always take account of the intangible nature of trade secrets, which makes it difficult to demonstrate the actual profits lost or the unjust enrichment of the infringer where no market value can be established for the information in question.
-Only a few Member States allow for the application of abstract rules on the calculation of damages based on the reasonable royalty or fee which could have been due had a licence for the use of the trade secret existed.
-Additionally, many Member States rules do not provide for appropriate protection of the confidentiality of a trade secret if the trade secret holder introduces a claim for alleged unlawful acquisition, use or disclosure of the trade secret by a third party, thus reducing the attractiveness of the existing measures and remedies and weakening the protection offered.
+Also, applicable national rules on the calculation of damages do not always take account of the intangible nature of trade secrets, which makes it difficult to demonstrate the actual profits lost or the unjust enrichment of the infringer where no market value can be established for the information -in -question. -Only -a -few -Member -States -allow for -the -application- of abstract rules on the calculation of damages based on the reasonable royalty or fee which could have been due had a licence for the use of the trade secret existed.
+Additionally, many Member States rules do not guarantee the preservation provide for appropriate protection of the confidentiality of a trade secret if the trade secret holder introduces a claim for alleged unlawful -acquisition, -use -or -disclosure -of -the -trade -secret - by -a -third -party, - thus reducing the attractiveness of the existing measures and remedies and weakening the protection offered.

-(7) The differences in the legal protection of trade secrets provided for by the Member States imply that trade secrets do not enjoy an equivalent level of protection throughout the Union, thus leading to fragmentation of the internal market in this area and weakening the overall deterrent effect of the rules.
-The internal market is affected in so far as such differences lower businesses' incentives to undertake innovative-related cross-border economic activity, including research or manufacturing cooperation with partners, outsourcing or investment in other Member States, which would depend on the use of the information protected as trade secrets.
+(7) The differences in the legal protection of trade secrets provided for by the Member States imply- that -trade -secrets -do -not -enjoy -an -equivalent -level -of- protection throughout the Union, thus leading to fragmentation of the internal market in this area and weakening the overall deterrent effect of the rules.
+The internal market is affected in so far as such differences lower businesses' incentives to undertake innovative--related--- cross-border -economic activity, -including -research -or- manufacturing cooperation with partners, outsourcing or investment in other Member States, which would depend on the use of the information protected as trade secrets.
 Cross-border network research and development as well as innovation-related activities, including related manufacturing and subsequent cross-border trade, are rendered less attractive and more difficult within the Union, thus also resulting in innovation-related inefficiencies at Union scale.
 In addition, higher business risk appears in Member States with comparatively lower levels of protection, where trade secrets may be stolen or otherwise unlawfully acquired more easily.
-This leads to inefficient allocation of capital to growthenhancing innovation within the internal market because of the higher expenditure on protective measures to compensate for the insufficient legal protection in some Member States.
-It also favours the activity of unfair competitors who following the unlawful acquisition of trade secrets could spread resulting goods across the internal market.
-Legislative regime differences also facilitate the importation of goods from third countries into the Union through entry points with weaker protection, when the design, manufacturing or marketing of those goods rely on stolen or otherwise unlawfully acquired trade secrets.
-On the whole, such differences create a prejudice to the proper functioning of the internal market.
+This leads to inefficient allocation of capital -to -growth- enhancing -innovation -within the -internal -market -because -of- the higher expenditure on protective measures to compensate for the insufficient legal protection in some Member States.
+It also favours the activity of unfair competitors who following the unlawful acquisition of trade secrets could spread resulting goods across -the -internal -market.- Legislative -regime -differences -also -facilitate- the importation of goods from third countries into the Union through entry points with weaker protection, when the design, manufacturing or marketing of those goods rely on -stolen -or -otherwise -unlawfully acquired -trade -secrets. -On the whole, such differences create a prejudice to the properfunctioning of the internal market.